 Shaving Closeness Comparison

-Closeness of shave is arguably the most important factor in selecting an electric shaver.
-Excepting those with exceedingly dense and fast-growing beards, most men expect that an electric shaver will keep skin smooth and stubble-free from morning to night.
+The closeness of shave is arguably the most important factor in selecting an electric shaver.
+Excepting those with exceedingly dense and fast-growing beards, most men expect that an electric shaver will keep skin smooth and stubble-free from morning till night.

 The Braun Series 9 9292cc and Panasonic ES-LV9Q are foil shavers, so-named for the microperforated foils through which hairs are drawn and cut by rapidly moving blades.